halkeye/blog.gavinmogan.com/content/posts/2023-01-01-2022-in-review/index.md

   so thats delayed again)
 * With therapists's nudging, went back on hinge to try and meet new people, especially in a post covid world.
-(Well tried tinder at the start of the year, but that was aweful), Managed to have good conversations with 5 or 6 people, met 1, didn't really work out hinge way, but made a new friend.
+(Well tried tinder at the start of the year, but that was awful), Managed to have good conversations with 5 or 6 people, met 1, didn't really work out hinge way, but made a new friend.
 * Reconnected with a couple friends I hadn't talked to in years, and very happy I did so.
 I think its always the right choice to say hi to people you